mineblock11/fabric-community-wiki/docs/documentation/index.md

     #   cta: Read more
     #   url: '/introduction/welcome'
     - title: Codecs
         excerpt: An advanced guide to using Mojang's Codec system for serializing and deserializing java objects.
         cta: Read more
         url: '/documentation/codecs'
+    - title: Text and Translations
+        excerpt: Comprehensive documentation for Minecraft's handling of formatted text and translations.
+        cta: Read more
+        url: '/documentation/text'
 ---

 ## Information